JackieMaw/PythonStarter/00_the_labyrinth_of_shadows.md

 ### **Game Challenge: The Labyrinth of Shadows**

 #### **Story**
-You are an adventurer trapped in the **Labyrinth of Shadows**, a dungeon filled with traps, locked doors, and treasures.
-Your goal is to escape the labyrinth **with the most treasure** while avoiding deadly traps.
+You are an adventurer trapped in the **Labyrinth of Shadows**, a dungeon filled with monsters and magic potions.
+Time is running out and you need to escape as soon as possible.
+Your goal is to escape the labyrinth **as soon as possible** while avoiding deadly traps.

 #### **Game Rules**
 - The labyrinth is represented as a **grid (N x M)** where each cell has a **cost** (representing danger or difficulty).